microsoft/azure-genai-design-patterns/patterns/07-minimizing-hallucination-in-truth-grounded-scenarios/README.md

 Optimize Generative AI models parameters like Temperature, Top_p optimziation to guide the output to align to your business servieces goals and also to reduce Hallucination.
 #### Implementation

-Update parameter settings of model which optimize model response generation capabilities, for example optimizing Tempretature parameter which controls the randomness of output.
-A high Temperature value wil lead model to more Hallucination, use lower temperature for something like fact-based QA to encourage more factual and concise responses.
+Update parameter settings of model which optimize model response generation capabilities, Tempretature parameter controls randomness.
+Lowering the temperature means that the model will produce more repetitive and deterministic responses.
+Increasing the temperature will result in Hallucination ,more unexpected or creative responses ,lower temperature for something like fact-based QA will lead to factual and concise responses.

+**Example- 1: Temperature 1**

+Q: Contoso made a sale for $50.
+The raw materials cost $10 and the labor was $20.
+What was the profit on the sale?
+A: The total cost was $10 + $20.
+Revenue was $50.
+Profit is revenue - total cost so the profit was $20

+Q: Fabrikam sold 100 widgets for $10 each.
+However, 30 of the widgets were returned for a full refund.
+How much money did Fabrikam make?
+A: Fabrikam sold 100 widgets for $10 each.
+After the 30 refunds the total amount made is $700.

+**Example- 2: Temperarture 0**

+Q: Contoso made a sale for $50.
+The raw materials cost $10 and the labor was $20.
+What was the profit on the sale?
+A: The total cost was $10 + $20.
+Revenue was $50.
+Profit is revenue - total cost so the profit was $20

+Q: Fabrikam sold 100 widgets for $10 each.
+However, 30 of the widgets were returned for a full refund.
+How much money did Fabrikam make?
+A: Fabrikam made $700 from the sale of the 100 widgets.
+The refund of $300 for the 30 returned widgets brings the total profit to $700.

 #### Performance